 Users who wish to receive network monitoring information need to work with the individual BP node managers to determine how to receive that information.
 Network management is not yet standardized (by either CCSDS or IETF), so custom solutions are to be expected.

 Connecting to a BP network means that anybody on that network can potentially send bundles to the new node.
-Users would be wise to consider implementing BPSec and establishing security policies to prevent unwanted traffic from being delivered to their applications.
+Users should consider implementing BPSec and establishing security policies to prevent unwanted traffic from being delivered to their applications.

 CCSDS PROFILE OF RFC 9171